 Film Screening: The SettlersTuesday, March 27, 2018 Campus Center, Weis Cinema

-Hosted by: The Hannah Arendt Center, the Human Rights Project, and the Jewish Studies ProgramThis event occurs on: Tue.
+Hosted by: The Hannah Arendt Center, the Human Rights Project, and the Jewish Studies ProgramThis event occurred on: Tue.
 March 27, 7 pm

 About the Film: